Superelliptic curves with minimal weighted moduli height: Introduction

+After the first draft of this paper was written we discovered that a reduction combining both methods described above had been used in the seminal paper of Birch and Swinnerton-Dyer in \cite{birch-s-d-1} and \cite{birch-s-d-2} for computations with elliptic curves.
+While the case of the elliptic curves is simpler, it is also the only case that is fully understood, since only for cubics and quartics we have precise results of the Julia reduction \cite{julia} as described in the work of Cremona and Stoll in \cite{stoll-cremona} and by Beshaj in \cite{beshaj, beshaj-thesis, beshaj-2} as remarked above.

+The initial computations in \cite{birch-s-d-1} start with reduction a).
+Let $f(x,y)=ax^4+bx^3 + cx^2+dx+e$, where $a, b, c, d, e$ are rational integers, and $I_4, I_6$ its invariants.
+If $p \in \Z$ is a prime such that $p\neq 2, 3$, and $p | \wgcd_{4, 6} (I_4, I_6)$, there there a quartic integral binary form $g(x, y)$, $\GL_2 (\Z)$ equivalent to $f(x, y)$ with invariants $(p^{-4} I_4, p^{-6} I_6)$.
+Birch and Swinnerton-Dyer go to a case by case analysis to prove this result; see \cite[Lemma~3]{birch-s-d-1}.
+However, this is an immediate consequence of the reduction a) described in \cref{red-a}.
+Lemma~4 and Lemma~5 in \cite{birch-s-d-1} give the reduction for $p=2$ and 3 respectively.

-The minimal integral models that we determine in this paper give the "nicest" equation of the paper over a global field, since the corresponding invariants are non-zero for as many primes $p \in \O_k$ as possible.
+Minimal integral models give the "nicest" equation of the paper over a global field, since the corresponding invariants are non-zero for as many primes $p \in \O_k$ as possible.
 It is a topic of interest to explore the stability of such curves.
-The stability of binary forms is intended in \cite{fried-sh}.
+Adjusting the method of reduction a) would give a method of obtaining a stable or semistable form for any binary form; see \cite{curri}.

+Both reductions can be performed for all superelliptic curves, providing that we explicitly know the generators of the ring of invariants $\cR_d$.
+For non-superelliptic curves this is a much more difficult problem which requires the full arsenal of GIT.
+An explicit description of the moduli point is not known in general.
+Moreover, there is no known algorithm to determine the equation of the curve starting with the moduli point even in the case a planar curves.